Aravind-Suresh/rusty-raft/README.md

 # rusty-raft
-A Rust implementation of the [Raft](https://raft.github.io/raft.pdf) algorithm
+A Rust implementation of the [Raft](https://raft.github.io/raft.pdf) algorithm that uses gRPC protocols to talk to each other.
+It also exposes a gRPC client for users to talk to the Raft quorum.

 ## Run
 Dependencies and builds are handled using Cargo.